Delete instances from the layer

-We've just learned how to delete the contents of instances' heads.
-Let's see now how to remove them in the layer.
+We’ve just learned how to delete the content of instances and layers.
+Let’s see now how to remove instances from the layer.

 Other delete options are available in the Image > Exposure menu.